 This course is intended for students who have had no Spanish or whose previous training does not qualify them for a more advanced course.
 During the course emphasis will be placed on development of listening comprehension, reading, writing and practice in easy conversation.
 A complete elementary knowledge of the Spanish grammar will be the basic work of the course.
+Oredit will be given only on completion of Spanish 102. the course.
 Credit will be given only on completion of Spanish 102.

-TEXT: Beginning Spanish-Armitage and Meiden, (Houghton and Mifflin).
+TEXT: Beginning Spanish-Armitage and Meiden (Houghton